sheikhtamimlover/wca/README.md

 <br/>

 > **WCA** is an FCA-style WhatsApp bot framework built on top of [Baileys](https://github.com/WhiskeySockets/Baileys).
-> If you know how to write a Facebook Messenger bot using `fca-unofficial`, you already know WCA.
+> If you know how to write a Facebook Messenger bot using `stfca`, you already know WCA.

 <br/>